Japan changed its COVID-19 hospitalization policy: Here's what you need to know

 What are the changes?

-The phrases the prime minister used to describe who will be hospitalized were ambiguous: He said the government will ensure that it secures the necessary hospital beds so that “severely ill patients and those who are at high risk of becoming severely ill” can check into hospital.
+The phrases the prime minister used to describe who will be hospitalized were ambiguous: He said the government would ensure that it secures the necessary hospital beds so that “severely ill patients and those who are at high risk of becoming severely ill” can be admitted to hospital.

-“Other patients,” he added, will stay at home and will be sent to hospital if their condition turns for the worse.
+“Other patients,” he added, would stay at home and only be sent to hospital if their condition takes a turn for the worse.

-To enable monitoring of stay-at-home patients, he said pulse oximeters will be distributed to them, and doctors in their districts can call on them at their house or see them online.
-Patients who recuperate at hotels will be limited to those who could transmit the virus to family members.
+To enable monitoring of stay-at-home patients, he said pulse oximeters would be distributed to them, and doctors in their districts could call on them at their house or see them online.
+Patients who recuperate at hotels would be limited to those who could transmit the virus to family members.

 Why was there a backlash against it?

-Suga’s equivocal remarks on hospitalization standards immediately caused confusion, especially over whether moderate patients can be admitted to hospital.
+Suga’s equivocal remarks on hospitalization standards immediately caused confusion, especially over whether moderate patients would be admitted to hospital.

-His phrase “severely ill patients and those who are at high risk of becoming severely ill” conveyed an impression that moderate patients will be forced to stay at home, since hospital beds are stretched thin.
+His phrase “severely ill patients and those who are at high risk of becoming severely ill” conveyed an impression that moderate patients would be forced to stay at home, since hospital beds are stretched thin.
 He did not explicitly state when, where and how the policy would be implemented.

 Although as early as Tuesday one senior administration official had insisted, “No one has said moderate patients can’t be hospitalized,” the administration’s failure to make this point clear at an early stage amplified fear among the public.